TomasVotruba/tomasvotruba.com/resources/posts/2024/2024-08-27-php-is-the-best-choice-for-long-term-business.md

 If you're working in vanilla PHP like Pieter, there are [dozens of conferences](https://www.php.net/conferences/index.php) a year across Europe, America, Asia, and Australia.

 The PHP ecosystem didn't get stuck on bare websites in a browser.
 You can build APIs, [desktop apps](https://nativephp.com/), [machine learning](https://php-ml.readthedocs.io/en/latest/), static analysis, and tools that improve the code for you.
-It's full circle.
+It's a full circle.

 ## Self-reflecting Technology

 Last but not least, other languages lack advanced technology.

 [Nikita Popov](https://www.npopov.com/) came to PHP core in 2014 and [brought AST](https://wiki.php.net/rfc/abstract_syntax_tree) to PHP 7.0 core.
-It's not a PHP new feature we can use, but it made PHP core codebase (written in C) much simpler to work with.
-It's a similar jump to moving from HDD to SSD drive or from a button phone to a smartphone.
+It's not a new PHP feature we can use, but it made the PHP core codebase (written in C) much simpler to work with.
+It's a similar jump like moving from HDD to SSD drive or from a button phone to a smartphone.

 The problem is that PHP itself is written in C. Even the best PHP developer cannot code in C at a world language level. **If PHP stopped here, it would still be as good as its best C developer**.